 Different states have different regulations for marijuana sales and consumption.
 Violating these regulations may result in significant penalties that would be harmful to your business and potentially land you and your associates in significant legal trouble.

-For example, the state of California has legalized cannabis for medicinal and recreational use, but all aspects of its use are still highly regulated.
+For example, to open a dispensary in California, since they have legalized cannabis for medicinal and recreational use, but all aspects of its use are still highly regulated.
 The Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA) details protocol for licensing cultivation sites, distributing, packaging, quality assurance, transport, testing, and advertising marijuana in the state of California.
 However, there are additional regulations from the Bureau of Cannabis Control, the California Department of Food and Agriculture, and the California Department of Public Health that also need to be taken into consideration.

 Protecting Your Business by Purchasing Cannabis Insurance